-There is a strong inverse relationship between the per capita income (GSDP) and incidence of subsidies in a state.
-The higher the per capita GSDP the lower is the incidence of subsidies (Figure 2, p 55).
-This is also consistent with the decline in incidence of subsidies over time, overall, and in most states, with rising per capita incomes.
-The relationship between state per capita income and the incidence of subsidies can be used to assess which states are providing excess subsidy and which are providing less compared to the predicted level of subsidy for their level of per capita income, that is, their expenditure efficiency.
+There is a strong inverse relationship between per capita income (GSDP) in a state and the incidence of subsidies in a state.
+The higher the per capita GSDP the lower is the incidence of subsidies (Figure 2).
+This is also consistent with the decline in incidence of subsidies over time overall and in most states with rising per capita incomes.
+The relationship between state per capita income (GSDP) and the incidence of subsidies can be used to assess which states are providing excess subsidy and which states are providing less compared to the predicted level of subsidy for their level of per capita income, i.e. their expenditure efficiency.

-In some states, the incidence of subsidies is much higher than the level predicted by the regression relationship.
-These include UP, MP, Andhra Pradesh and Karnataka.
-Conversely, subsidy incidence is much lower than the predicted level in states like West Bengal, Punjab and Tamil Nadu.
-Though Bihar still has the highest incidence of subsidies, and this was much higher than the level predicted for its per capita GSDP in both 1987-88 and 2011-12, its level of subsidy incidence in 2015-16 was exactly at the predicted level.
+In some states the incidence of subsidies is much higher than the level predicted by the regression relationship.
+These include Uttar Pradesh, Madhya Pradesh, Andhra Pradesh and Karnataka.
+Conversely, subsidy incidence is much lower than the predicted level in some states, i.e., West Bengal, Punjab and Tamil Nadu.
+Though Bihar still has the highest incidence of subsidies and this was much higher than the level predicted for its per capita GSDP in 1987-88 and also in 2011-12, it's level of subsidy incidence today (2015-16) is exactly at the predicted level.

 However, this way of assessing which states are providing excess subsidies is somewhat problematic because all subsidies are not by definition bad or unwarranted.
-As discussed above, merit subsidies are desirable in the public interest, while nonmerit subsidies are not.
-Further, instead of an omnibus relationship between per capita income and incidence of subsidies, it is more useful to examine whether there is a significant
+As discussed above, merit subsidies are desirable in the public interest while non-merit subsidies are not.
+Further, instead of an omnibus relationship between per capita income and incidence of subsidies, it is more useful to examine whether there is a significant relationship between specific public services and the subsidy per capita provided for that service10.
+This issue is addressed in the next section.